-A stainless steel bird cage has a number of advantages over a bird cages made from traditional materials.
-They are longer lasting, rust resistant, visually beautiful (especially with polish) and made with non-toxic, bird safe materials.
+A stainless steel bird cage has a number of advantages: it is longer lasting, rust resistant, visually beautiful (especially with a polish) and is a non-toxic, bird safe material.
 However, the main drawback with stainless steel is that it tends to be twice as expensive compared with normal bird cages.
 In this guide we review the best stainless steel bird cages for sale and accessories that work well with them.

-- Large Stainless Steel Cage – for something large but at a discounted price then go with this one from WesternPacific.
+- Large Stainless Steel Cage – for a large cage that’s offered at a discounted price then go with this one from WesternPacific.

-- Dome Top Stainless Steel Cage – if you need a cage from the well known brand that is A&E Cage Company.
+- Dome Top Stainless Steel Cage – if you want a cage from the well known brand that is the A&E Cage Company.

 - Hanging Stainless Steel Cage – for smaller birds and from Prevue Hendryx.